 AUTT 293T: Topics.
-(1-6) Titles will vary Biology (BIOL) BIOL 105: Current Issues in Human Biology (3) Intended for the student with minimum previous exposure to science.
+(1-6) Titles will vary Biology (BIOL) Biology 121, 122, 219 and 221 can substitute for Biology 201, 202, 203L and 204L as prerequisites for upper-division courses.
+BIOL 105: Current Issues in Human Biology (3) Intended for the student with minimum previous exposure to science.
 The concepts and methodology of biology are developed as a basis for a discussion of current issues in areas such as reproduction, cloning, heredity, human genome, diet, exercise physiology, emerging diseases, human ecology.
 BIOL 110: Biology for Non-Majors.
 (3) Biological principles important for the non-major in today's world.
 Ecological, evolutionary, and molecular topics.
 (Credit not allowed for both BIOL 110 and BIOL 123/124L) Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1114).
 BIOL 112L: Biology Laboratory for Non-Majors.
 (1) An optional laboratory which may be taken concurrently with or subsequent to BIOL 110.
-One 3-hour lab per week including plant and animal diversity, techniques, and investigation of current issues.
+One 3-hour lab per week including plant and animal diversity, techniques and investigation of current issues.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1114).
 Pre- or corequisite: BIOL 110.